s-ccs/LSLAutoBIDS/README.md

 ├── projects

 ```
-Each directory will have a project name directory inside it and each project directory will have a subdirectory for each subject.
+Here './data/projects/', './data/project_stimulus/', './data/bids/' are the root project directories.
+Each of this root directories will have a project name directory inside it and each project directory will have a subdirectory for each subject.
 The data for each subject will be stored in the subject directory.

 1. The raw recorded data needs to be stored in the [`data/projects/<PROJECT_NAME>`](./data/projects/) directory i.e it will typically contain the xdf files.
 2. The experimental files need to be stored in the [`data/project_stimulus/<PROJECT_NAME>`](./data/project_stimulus/) directory.